circleci/circleci-docs/jekyll/_cci2/orb-intro.md

 ## Using Orbs

-Each orb within the registry provides a sample code snippet for importing that specific orb, with its most recent version.
+Each orb within the registry provides a sample code snippet for importing that specific orb with its most recent version.

-To import an orb within your `version: 2.1` config file, create an `orbs` key followed by the key to reference the orb you wish to import, the orb name.
-Enter the orb slug containing the version string for the value of the orb name key.
+The example below shows how to import an orb into your `version: 2.1` config file.
+Create an `orbs` key followed by the orb-name key to reference which orb you want to import.
+The value for the orb-name key should then be the orb slug and version.

 ```yaml
 version: 2.1